tdwg/mids/source/md/information-elements-header.md

 DRAFT

 ## 2 Borrowed Vocabulary
-When information element names are an exact match to terms in other vocabularies, MIDS uses the URIs, common abbreviations, and namespace prefixes in use in those vocabularies.
-The URIs are normative, but abbreviations and namespace prefixes have no impact except as an aid to reading the documentation.
+MIDS does not borrow terms from other vocabularies, but instead maps to those terms.
+When terms are mapped, MIDS uses the IRIs, common abbreviations, and namespace prefixes in use in those vocabularies.
+The IRIs are normative, but abbreviations and namespace prefixes have no impact except as an aid to reading the documentation.

 Table 1.
 Vocabularies from which terms have been borrowed (non-normative)